Go Back

 Method

-1. In a large mixing bowl, whisk together the heavy cream, whole milk, granulated sugar, and vanilla extract until the sugar dissolves completely.
-The mixture should become smooth and slightly frothy along the edges.
+1. In a mixing bowl, combine the heavy cream, whole milk, sugar, and vanilla extract.